spkim8804/SUTBLE_SA_ver/README.md

 # SUTBLE_SA_ver
-SUBTLE homepage for stand-alone version
+SUBTLE homepage for stand-alone version.

 It is necessary use "python server" to open project

 Installation